No products in the cart

 B7-33 is a single-chain peptide.
 It is derived from a naturally occurring compound called H2-Relaxin.
-Relaxin proteins are a family of four proteins comprising Relaxin, Insulin-like peptide 3, H3-relaxin, and insulin-like peptide 5.
-They all possess pleiotropic actions impacting the cardiovascular system, musculoskeletal system, reproduction system, etc. These proteins perform these actions through four types of receptors, namely (RXFP1/2 and RXFP3/4).
+Relaxin proteins are a family of four proteins comprising of Relaxin, Insulin-like peptide 3, H3-relaxin, and insulin-like peptide 5.
+They all possess pleiotropic actions impacting the cardiovascular system, musculoskeletal system, reproduction system, etc. These proteins perform these actions through four types of receptors, namely RXFP1/2 and RXFP3/4.
 Various ligands, such as cAMP and corticotropin-releasing hormone, stimulate these receptors.
 All these agonists can express antioxidant, anti-inflammatory, and wound healing properties.
 However, Relaxin, in addition to possessing above mentioned properties, also exhibits antihypertrophic, vasodilator, and angiogenic properties.
 This is why Relaxin and its derivatives have been of great interest for researchers to explore its further benefits.

 PubChem CID: 318164840

 Synonyms: (B7-33) H2, GTPL9321

 Mechanism of action